 New Zealand has a diverse ethnic mix

 Māori are the indigenous population of New Zealand.
 New Zealand also has a large migrant population, bringing a wide range of different ethnicities.
-One fifth of the population was born overseas.
+More than a quarter of the population was born overseas (27.4%).

 Regional differences in ethnic groups